-The landscape concept will include waterways, water bodies used for environmental and water quality management measures, landscaped areas, buffer area, park and similar open space areas.
-This area will provide opportunities for pedestrians and bicycle pathways, picnic and bbq areas, seating and viewing areas, shelters, and other informal or passive outdoor activities and with minimal impact upon the environmental amenity or general purpose of the area.
+The landscape concept will include waterways, water bodies used for environmental and water quality management measures, landscaped areas, buffer area, and similar open space areas.
+This area will provide opportunities for pedestrians and bicycle pathways and other informal or passive outdoor activities and with minimal impact upon the environmental amenity or general purpose of the area.

 The use of native species as the predominant plantings will visually reflect the original natural setting of the DCP area, as well as offering benefits of reduced maintenance and water requirements (refer Annexure B).
-In addition, exotic and flowering species may be used as feature planting, for example, to announce entries to the sector, to provide shade trees in play areas and outdoor spaces or as accents of colour and texture within the framework of native plant material.
+In addition, exotic and flowering species may be used as feature planting, for example, to announce entries to the sector, to provide shade trees outdoor spaces or as accents of colour and texture within the framework of native plant material.